omar-waleed17/Bank-management-system/README.md

 - Ensure the account data file exists before starting the program.
 - All inputs are validated (email, phone number, account number, transaction limits).
 - Data is automatically saved on exit.
+- The repository also contains a **detailed documentation manual** that explains everything implemented in the project.

+---